Netanyahu on brink of comeback as Israeli exit polls point to narrow majority for ex-PM - KTVZ

 It’s not yet certain that Netanyahu has made a comeback, after he was outmaneuvered following last year’s elections by current acting Prime Minister Yair Lapid.

-At this point, only exit polls from the country’s three main broadcasters have been released.
-They are projections based on interviews with voters on Tuesday, not official results.
+However, the exit polls are only projections based on interviews with voters on Tuesday, not official results.
 Official results may not be final until Wednesday or even Thursday.

 Once official results are in, President Isaac Herzog will invite the politician he deems most likely to be able to form a government to open coalition negotiations.